Tehran Metro

-The Tehran Metro (متروی تهران) is a rapid transit system serving Tehran, the capital of Iran.
+Tehran Metro (متروی تهران) is a rapid transit system serving Tehran, the capital of Iran.
 It is the largest metro system in the Middle East.
 The system is owned and operated by Tehran Urban and Suburban Railway.
-It consists of six operational metro lines (and an additional commuter rail line), with construction under way on three lines including west extension of line 4, line 6 and north and east extension line 7.
+It consists of six operational metro lines (and an additional commuter rail line), with construction under way on seven lines including northwestern extension of line 4, south extension line 6, northwestern and east extension line 7, east extension line 2 and Line 10, Line 8 and 9.